Java Threads

 among threads of the same priority, round-robin scheduling is used

-BUT these are only guidelines, or hints, provided to the operating systems.
+These are only guidelines, or hints, provided to the operating systems.
 The operating system makes the ultimate scheduling choices.
-In other words, the priority within the JVM is not the same as the priority of the thread assigned by the operating system!!
-Don't even expect it to be.
+In other words, the priority within the JVM is not the same as the priority of the thread assigned by the operating system.
+Don’t even expect it to be.
 The O.S. can give boosts; the JVM will not.
-So you can never rely on priorites for synchronization, ordering of operations, or race condition prevention.
+So you can never rely on priorities for synchronization, ordering of operations, or race condition prevention.

 Scheduling Events